 Encourage businesses to implement gun sense policies, including by using municipal purchasing, investing, and bond issuing power to incentivize businesses large and small to adopt reforms that keep their customers – and our communities – safer.

-Invite other cities to join us in this effort.
+Invite other cities to join us in this effort and collaborate with tribal leaders to expand our work.

 Help us strengthen this coalition as we work together to end gun violence in America.